 How does Podcast Hosting work?

-Podcasting hosting might technical, but it is what simplifies the steps between creating podcast episodes and reaching people.
+Podcasting hosting might seem technical, but it is what simplifies the steps between creating podcast episodes and reaching people.
 A host acts like a middle person between the podcast and its subscribers.
 It also works as a centralized, online storage facility where you can keep all your audio files in the form of a single webpage, the RSS feed.

 Why do you need it?
 Can’t you simply upload the audio files on podcast directories?
 Well, no. Platforms like Apple Podcast and Spotify are great places to find new subscribers, but they do not let you store the podcasts on their servers.
 They use your podcast RSS feed links to display the content.
 And as mentioned, podcast hosting creates this feed to bridge the gap between your podcasts and your audience.

 By generating RSS or XML files of the audio podcasts, the hosting will create links to information like audios, videos, images, titles, and descriptions.
 Further, by embedding these links to podcast directories, you reach the (potential) listeners of your audios.